 Duduk|www.sarkamler.com

-A true believer that music has the capacity to heal the mind, body, and soul, Sar Kamler is a Toronto-based Armenian musician whose sound pivots around the duduk, a double-reeded woodwind instrument native to Armenia.
-It’s through a deep understanding of the duduk that Sar now centres his music around the themes of love, believing that a lot of light can be brought into our world through his idyllic style of music.
+A true believer that music has the capacity to heal the mind, body, and soul, Sar Kamler is a Toronto-based musician whose sound pivots around the duduk, a double-reeded woodwind instrument native to Armenia.
+It’s through a deep understanding of the duduk that Sar now centers his music around the themes of love, believing that a lot of light can be brought into our world through his idyllic style of music.

 Having existed for around 1,200 years, the double-reed wind instrument is characterized by a warm, soft, slightly nasal timbre, with a rawness that draws parallels to the human voice.
 It is a stunning, soulful, and emotionally powerful instrument that speaks to everyone in some way, no matter what their race, color, or religious beliefs are.
 Therefore, Sar constantly strives to push the duduk sound beyond its traditional boundaries by combining it with other styles of music and instruments.

+Sar grew up in the capital city of Armenia, Yerevan, where he became enamored by the music of his hometown during his earliest years but it wasn’t until the later years that Sar picked up his first instrument.
 After struggling to understand the intricacies of the duduk for years, Sar met the man that became not only his biggest musical influence, but a close friend, Georgy Minasov.
 A distinguished musician and duduk innovator, Georgy became Sar’s teacher, expanding his knowledge, technique, and palette.
 Sar has since taken up the extended-range duduk, which Georgy invented, and which enables a wider repertoire including jazz and classics.